Odiambo/CITA/README.md

 ## Why CITA™

 CITA™ helps teams move from disconnected updates to a clear, actionable view of participant status.
+This project was original prototyped through Base44.
+We suggest using a stronger platform and planning for intense data ingestion.

 - Track participant lifecycle from intake through enrollment.
 - Visualize key metrics with dashboard charts and summaries.